Understand your needs

 The gaming industry is worth billions of dollars, and its profits are increasingly driven by multiplayer platforms.
 A large motivator in getting consumers to continue playing is the addition of online tournaments and leaderboards.

-Whether they’re playing solo or as part of a team, gamers are incentivised to stay engaged with in-game rewards, prizes, and competitive scoring.
+Whether they’re playing solo or as part of a team, gamers are incentivized to stay engaged with in-game rewards, prizes, and competitive scoring.
 While some players spend their time and even their money to succeed in multiplayer arenas, others use illegitimate techniques to get ahead.

 First person shooters and battle royale games usually suffer most from cheats and hacking.
 Cheating tactics range from something as simple as an aim-bot (a program that auto-locks your aiming reticule to your enemy’s heads) to a more advanced wall-hacking bot (allowing you to see through walls and other physical structures).
 Obviously, these cheats are banned in all online matches, and can ruin the game for other players.